typeorm vs knex vs sequelize vs @nestjs/typeorm

 • @nestjs/typeorm:

-Choose @nestjs/typeorm if you are building a NestJS application and want seamless integration with TypeORM, leveraging decorators and dependency injection for a more structured approach to database management.
+Choose @nestjs/typeorm if you are building a NestJS application and want seamless integration with TypeORM.
+It provides decorators and modules that make it easy to set up and use TypeORM within the NestJS framework.

 README for typeorm